archmetalDBM/GlobaLID-App/doc/references.md

     Andrews, and M. Balmuth), Vol. 3, 317–45, Monographs in Mediterranean archaeology, Sheffield Academic Press, Sheffield.

+-   Stos-Gale, Z. A., Gale, N. H., & Zwicker, U. (1986).
+The copper trade in the south east Mediterranean region: Preliminary scientific evidence.
+Report of the Department of Antiquities, Cyprus, 122–144.

 -   Stos-Gale, Z. A., Gale, N. H., and Annetts, N., 1996, Lead Isotope Data from the Isotrace Laboratory, Oxford: Archaeometry Data Base 3, Ores from the Aegean, Part 1, Archaeometry, 38(2), 381–90.